 The Civil Code allows for a transfer of property to "trust management."
 A trustee must manage the property for the benefit of the owner or third parties indicated by the owner.
 The Code does not provide any details on such trust relationships.
-The Statute

-"On the Management of State Enterprises (Facilities) under Agreements" 70 elaborates upon the rules for the management of property by non-owners (outside the personal sphere.)
+The Statute "On the Management of State Enterprises (Facilities) under Agreements" elaborates upon the rules for the management of property by non-owners (outside the personal sphere.)

-Presently, the situation with regard to the nature of the ownership rights to the property of state/municipal enterprises remains somewhat unclear.
-The State Committee of the Republic of Azerbaijan on Property Issues is in charge of the disposition of state property and exercises control over the management and efficient use of such state property by State enterprises.
+Presently, the situation with regard to the nature of the ownership rights to the property of state/ municipal enterprises remains somewhat unclear.
+The State Committee of the Republic of Azerbaijan on Property Issues (to be reorganized to a structural unit of the Ministry of Economy and renamed as a "State Service on Property Issues under the Ministry of Economy of the Republic of Azerbaijan) is in charge of the disposition of state property and exercises control over the management and efficient use of such state property by State enterprises.